dkavaler/stackoverflow-android-dataset/README.md

-This repository contains data for the paper: When Stack Overflow Slows Down: Latency of Answers to Questions About New Android APIs.
+This repository contains data for the paper: Amount, Quality, and Latency of Answers on Stack Overflow to Questions About Recent APIs

 # post_data.gz (post_data.csv)